-*Criteria for spring study abroad: Students who are eligible to study abroad for a single semester will be expected to do so in the fall, unless otherwise exempt.
+*Criteria for Spring Study Abroad - Students who are eligible to study abroad for a single semester will be expected to do so in the fall, unless otherwise exempt.
 Students should plan their academic schedules with that expectation in mind.
 A limited number of spring spaces will be available for students whose academic or athletic commitments require their presence on campus in the fall.
-If you are requesting to study abroad spring semester, please submit the “Request to Study abroad spring semester form” with your application.
+If you are requesting to study abroad spring semester, please indicate the reason you are unable to study abroad in the fall semester.

 The Committee will consider allowing a student to study abroad in the spring if:

 **Criteria for full year study abroad: Only foreign language majors or students eligible to study with programs for which one semester is not an option may study abroad for the full academic year.
 The Study Abroad Committee will consider requests for exceptions to this policy from students who present a compelling academic plan that requires a full year of study outside the United States.

 Students must indicate two study abroad programs from the Approved Study Abroad Program list.
 It is highly encouraged that you research your study abroad program options before completing your study abroad application.
 Consider consulting these resources to learn more about the approved study abroad programs:

 Please note that the following programs can only be selected as a first choice program:

 * If you are submitting an application to any of the programs above indicated with an asterisk, you are accepting a place on the exchange/program and making a commitment to attend, provided that you are approved by Bryn Mawr and accepted by the host university.
 You must apply to another approved institution as a second choice, but with the understanding that you must withdraw any such applications if admitted by the exchange institution, Oxford University or LSE.
 If you have questions or concerns about your ability to accept a place on any of these programs, please consult with Dean Cann before you submit your application.